 - Avilés, Pep,\; Kennedy, Matthew.
 Faktur: Documents and Architecture, Graham Foundation for Advanced Studies in the Fine Arts.

 - Career Development Professorship.
 Penn State.
 College of Arts and Architecture.
 Stuckeman School of Architecture and Landscape Architecture.

 - Harold W. Dodds.
 Honorific Fellowship, Princeton University.

-- TDA Bank Group-CCA Collection Research Grant, Canadian Center for Architecture in Montreal and Princeton University.
+- TDA Bank Group-CCA Collection Research Grant for pre-doctoral research, Canadian Center for Architecture in Montreal and Princeton University.

 - Richard Cramer Fellowship, Princeton University.

 - Joseph Memorial Shanley ‘17 Memorial Award, Princeton Institute for International and Regional Studies.

 - Margaret Goheen, Summer Travel & Research Fellowship, Princeton University.

 - Howard Crosby Butler Travel & Research Fellowship, Princeton School of Architecture.